 Public health measures and restrictions that were implemented by the Australian and New Zealand governments since March 2020 have been successful in controlling the spread of COVID-19 in our countries.
 However, the COVID-19 pandemic has been a major cause of illness and deaths in other countries.

 This means that vaccination programs are required throughout the world, including Australia and New Zealand.

-2. Which COVID-19 vaccines have been approved in Australia and New Zealand?
+2. Which COVID-19 vaccines are available in Australia and New Zealand?

 Pfizer/BioNTech COMIRNATY mRNA-based COVID-19 vaccine has been provisionally approved by the Therapeutic Goods Administration (TGA), part of the Australian Government Department of Health, and by Medsafe in New Zealand for people 16 years and older.
-This vaccine needs to be stored at minus 70 degrees Celsius, vaccine ingredients are listed at https://www.tga.gov.au/apm-summary/comirnaty and detailed information is on the following websites:
+This vaccine is stored at -60 to -90°C, but can be stored at ‑ 20±5°C for up to two weeks (even during transportation) within the six month shelf life.